AllenInstitute/CCF-MAP/index.md

 # Atlas Primer

-The [Human and Mammalian Brain Atlas (HMBA) consortium](https://brain-map.org/consortia/hmba) has developed a standardized set of mouse, marmoset, macaque, and human atlases.
-Each atlas is composed of a 3D template, a template space, regional segmentations of that template, and a set of taxonomic terms used to name the segmentations.
-Together, these define an **atlas** that can be used as a 3D reference for mapping volumetric and spatial data.
-This repository contains examples for using the template for downstream applications.
+Digital 3D spatial atlases provide a framework for mapping large-scale multimodal datasets to a common reference space for visualization and analysis.
+Each atlas is comprised of an anatomical template, a coordinate space, regional parcellations of that template, and a set of taxonomic terms used to name the segmentations.
+Together, this set defines an **atlas** that can be used as a 3D reference for mapping volumetric and point cloud data.

+This resource provides example notebooks for programmatic access to the Allen Institute's atlases and their components for quantification, visualization, and other spatial applications.

 CCF data assets are hosted on a public S3 bucket on Amazon Web Services (AWS).
 All data assets described in this repository are available publicly with no account or login required for access.